Find the perfect plant for your perfect gardenscape!

 An artistic specimen or accent tree for the discerning landscape, featuring an erratic central leader and gracefully trailing branches that hang pendulously; narrow habit, but give adequate room for it to stand apart

-Weeping Norway Spruce has green foliage which emerges lime green in spring.
+Weeping Norway Spruce is primarily valued in the landscape for its highly ornamental weeping form.
+It has rich green evergreen foliage which emerges lime green in spring.
 The needles remain green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Weeping Norway Spruce is an evergreen tree with a strong central leader and a rounded form and gracefully weeping branches.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.